itskawsarjamil/donate_blood/README.md

 <p align="center">WebApplication Requirements (High level)</p>

 <u> **DONATE BLOOD** </u> is a robust and comprehensive donation management system designed
-to streamline communication and appointment processes between patients, donars, and administrators.
+to streamline communication and appointment processes between recipients, donars, and administrators.
 The system incorporates cutting-edge technologies such as NodeJS, Express, Prisma, WEB RTC (via Agora.io), and PostgreSQL for efficient and secure data management.